 London police officer gets life for abducting, killing woman

 Wayne Couzens, 48, was accused of falsely arresting 33-year-old Sarah Everard for violating lockdown restrictions as she walked home from visiting a friend in south London on March 3.
-Prosecutors said he handcuffed Everard, drove her far outside the city, and then raped and killed her.
+Prosecutors said Couzens, who was on the Metropolitan Police force at the time, handcuffed Everard, drove her far outside the city, and then raped and killed her.

-In handing down the sentence, Justice Adrian Fulford said Couzens misused his role as police officer and the circumstances of the case were “devastating, tragic and wholly brutal.”
+In handing down the sentence, Justice Adrian Fulford described the details of the case as “devastating, tragic and wholly brutal.”
 Couzens went “hunting a lone female to kidnap and rape,” having planned the crime in “unspeakably” grim detail, the judge said.

-“You have eroded the confidence that the public are entitled to have in the police forces of England and Wales,” he said.
+“You have eroded the confidence that the public are entitled to have in the police forces of England and Wales,” Fulford told the ex-officer, who had finished working an overnight shift at the U.S. Embassy on the day he kidnapped Everard.

 The seriousness of the case was so “exceptionally high” that it warranted a whole life sentence, Fulford added.
 The sentence means that Couzens will die in prison with no chance of parole.